Rashid Chunna: International career

-Coaching career
+Post-retirement

-Rashid served as a coach of the EPG Press team.
+Rashid served as a coach of EGP Press.
 In 1965, he was appointed as one of the coaches of the Pakistan Sports Board.
-He developed several players who later played at international level, such as Golam Sarwar Tipu and Kazi Salahuddin.
+He also became a referee later on, officiating in the Dhaka Football League.
+Later on, he developed several players who later played at international level, such as Golam Sarwar Tipu and Kazi Salahuddin.
 Rashid also served as a referee in several domestic matches.

 Personal life and death

 Rashid, who was a native Urdu speaker, moved to Karachi after the independence of Bangladesh.
 After a few years of his stay there, he moved to Kuwait where he died in 1985.